Skip to content

 WorldSettings

-// Values below are the defaults, shown here for reference.
-Only set the options you need to change.
+// Defaults shown for reference.
+Only set what you want to change.

 var settings = new WorldSettings